stevekanger/react-superstore/README.md

 1. `useStore()` which is to be used in your react component to use the store value.
 This is the function that will re-render your component when the store value changes <b>This is a react hook and will need to be used in a react component.</b>

 2. `dispatch()` which sets the store and can be used anywhere in your app.
 This can be used just like reacts `setState`.
 You can set the store directly like `dispatch(newStore)` or pass a function that has the current store value as an argument and return your new store value to set it `dispatch(currentStore => currentStore + 1)`.
-If you pass a reducer then the reducer will be used to set the store instead.
+If you pass in a reducer then the reducer will be used to set the store instead.

 3. `getStore()` which can be used anywhere in your app to get the store value.